ansarishadab121/Loan-default-prediction/README.md

 # Loan-default-prediction
-It is a loan default prediction problem organised by Analytics Vidhya to learn machine learning algorithm with python.
+It is a loan default prediction problem organised by Analytics Vidhya to learn machine learning algorithm with python and R. It is a binary classification problem with loan default as yes or no. Exploratory data analysis is done for both univariate and bivariate data.
+Several machine learning algorithm starting from simple logistic regression and then advance algorithms like random forest, XGboost, Support Vector MAchine has been implemented.
+Accuracies are compared among each other and final model is selected by testing it on test dataset provided.